jennifernguyen281/jen.github.io/index.md

 [![Presentation](https://img.shields.io/badge/Presentation-salmon?)](https://github.com/jennifernguyen281/Activities-and-Financial-Situations-of-US-Non-profit/blob/master/Presentation.pdf)

 <div style="text-align: justify"> This project will help people with an interest in either working at or researching non-profits better understand the overall landscape of such organizations in the Mid-Atlantic and Great Lakes region.
 They can use it as a directory to search for organizations that match their interests regarding sizes, locations, and organization’s mission focuses, for example.<br>
-We also want to assess the financial situations of these organizations regarding profitability(income) and revenue, to see whether US charities & nonprofits are doing well financially.
-Financials may disclose the quality of management and the preferences of American donors.
+We also want to assess the financial situations of these organizations regarding profitability(income) and revenue.
+Financial health may disclose the quality of management and the preferences of American donors.
 <br>
 We cleaned and wrangled a data set with 640k+ rows from IRS into a star schema relational database using PostgreSQL and Linux shell commands.
 <br>